chunlee-thong/localization_generator/README.md

 | buy_account | Buy Account | ទិញគណនី | comprar cuenta | sfgg  | evsd   |
 | cancel      | Cancel      | បោះបង់  | asdfaf         | add   | dfrw   |

-## Result
+- Open this app and input all required field:

+  - project name: unique name for your project history
+  - excel file: path to your excel file
+  - json path: path where you want to save your json files
+  - locale key path: path where you want to save your LocaleKeys class

-- you will get json files base on many languages you had in your excel file
+- you will get json files base on many languages you define in your excel file in a key row
-- a static class **LocaleKeys** to access your json key
+- a static class **LocaleKeys** to access your json key.

 ## Usage